DataDog/datadog-operator/docs/secret_management.md

 #### Using the secret helper

-Kubernetes supports exposing secrets as files inside a pod, and we provide a helper script in the Datadog Operator image to read the secrets from files.
+Kubernetes supports exposing Secrets as files inside a pod, and we provide a helper script in the Datadog Operator image to read the Secrets from files.

-First, mount the secret in the Operator container, for instance at `/etc/secret-volume`.
+First, mount the Secret in the Operator container, for instance at `/etc/secret-volume`.
 Then install or update the Datadog Operator deployment with the `.Values.secretBackend.command` parameter set to `/readsecret.sh` and the `.Values.secretBackend.arguments` parameter set to `/etc/secret-volume`.

 **Note:** This secret helper requires Datadog Operator v0.5.0+